 As I am Belgian and Josh is British, we took the Eurostar about twice a month to see each other.
 At the time we had a friend working for Eurostar who would provide us with cheap tickets.
 However, this was not always the case, and sometimes we had to book our tickets through the Eurostar website or another train ticket seller.

-What we noticed was that the Eurostar website was not always cheaper.
-I found that booking through websites such as Trainline can sometimes be cheaper!
+What we noticed was that the Eurostar website was not always cheaper, in fact, I found that the Trainline website had some very cheap Eurostar tickets!

 How to book cheap tickets for Paris by train from London